stha-sanket/Generative_Ai_From_Basics/intro_to_GENAI.md

 ## 13. One-Line Summary

 > **AI is the goal, ML is how it learns, Deep Learning is the engine, GenAI is the creator, and LLMs are the talkative brains.**

----

-## 14. Quick Review Questions

-1. **What's the difference between AI and GenAI?**
-   * AI analyzes/decides; GenAI creates new content

-2. **Why is it called "deep" learning?**
-   * Multiple layers of neural networks

-3. **What does "LLM" stand for?**
-   * Large Language Model

-4. **What's a hallucination in AI?**
-   * When AI confidently generates false information

-5. **Can LLMs access the internet?**
-   * Not by default—they need special tools/plugins

----

-**Remember:** GenAI is a powerful tool, but it's still a tool.
-It works best when combined with human creativity, judgment, and verification!